hadrienmichel/BEL1D/README.md

 To launch the GUIs, simply type ```BEL1D``` in the MATLAB command window.
 You will load a welcome GUI where you can choose the specific GUI that you are interested in.

 For more details on the use of the toolboxes, refer to the user manual (Manual.pdf).

+## Compatibility

+The toolboxes have been coded under Matlab R2018a (9.4).
+If you encounter issues running the codes, it may be due to incompatibility of the Matlab version (functions not released yet, etc.).